Machines & Parts by Air Freight to Mexico

 Arrival & delivery

-Frequently asked questions — Machines & parts to Mexico
+Frequently Asked Questions — Machines & Parts to Mexico

-What IATA requirements apply to Machines & parts?
+What IATA requirements apply to Machines & Parts?

-What does air freight of Machines & parts to Mexico cost?
+What does air freight of Machines & Parts to Mexico cost?

 How long does delivery to Mexico take?

 The flight time from Schiphol to Mexico is approximately 11.5 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

-Can Aircargo.nl pick up Machines & parts from me?
+Can Aircargo.nl pick up Machines & Parts from me?

-Yes, we pick up your shipment throughout the Netherlands.
-Alternatively, you can deliver it yourself to our warehouse in Aalsmeer, 10 minutes from Schiphol.
+Yes, we collect your shipment anywhere in the Netherlands.
+Alternatively, you can deliver yourself to our warehouse in Aalsmeer, just 10 minutes from Schiphol.

-Machines & parts shipping to Mexico?
+Machines & Parts shipping to Mexico?